 - 2.5.1.
-In accordance with the Prevent duty guidance for England and Wales and Channel duty guidance: protecting vulnerable people from being drawn into terrorism (HM Government, July 2015) the DSL has, in addition, the following responsibilities: - (a) acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - (b) co-ordinating Prevent duty procedures in the School; - (c) liaising with local prevent co-ordinators, the police and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and / or the police where indicated; - (d) undergoing WRAP or other appropriate training including with the Portsmouth Prevent Team; - (e) maintaining ongoing training programme for all school employees including induction training for all new employees and keeping records of staff training; and
+In accordance with the Prevent duty guidance for England and Wales and Channel duty guidance: protecting vulnerable people from being drawn into terrorism (HM Government, July 2015, updated December 2023) the DSL has, in addition, the following responsibilities: - (a) acting as the first point of contact for parents, pupils, teaching and non-teaching staff and external agencies in all matters relating to the Prevent duty; - (b) co-ordinating Prevent duty procedures in the School; - (c) liaising with the local prevent lead, the police and local authorities and through existing multi-agency forums, including referrals to the Channel Police Practitioner and / or the police where indicated; - (d) undergoing WRAP or other appropriate training including with the Portsmouth Prevent Team;

-(f) monitoring the keeping, confidentiality and storage of records in relation to the Prevent duty.
+- (e) maintaining ongoing training programme for all school employees including induction training for all new employees and keeping records of staff training; and - (f) monitoring the keeping, confidentiality and storage of records in relation to the Prevent duty.

 2.6.
-Looked after children
+Children in care

 2.6.1.
-The DSL will, where applicable, take lead responsibility for pupils who are looked after children.
+The DSL will, where applicable, take lead responsibility for pupils who are children in care.